 Mobile phone contracts can seem like an easy way to get the latest phone and spread the costs, but you can end up paying more in the long term.
-There are alternatives that could work out cheaper, and ways to save money on your current contract to help you prevent falling into debt in the future.
+There are alternatives that could work out cheaper, and ways to save money on your current contract to help prevent you from falling into debt in the future.

 SIM only deals: These offer a package of minutes, texts and mobile data and are similar to traditional mobile contracts.
 The difference is that you don’t get a phone included in the contract.
 This can work out cheaper as you’re not paying a high cost for a phone, and you can buy one separately or use one you already have.
 There’s also usually a lower minimum contract term such as 30 days, so you can cancel more easily if you want to.

 Pay-as-you-go: This lets you buy credit in advance and only pay for what you use.
 There are no long contracts to worry about and you can switch providers at any time.
 You’ll need to buy or use a phone separately as you’re only paying for the minutes, texts and data you use.